joshsee/P6-Make-effective-data-visualization/final_project/README.md

 # Summary
 The goal of this visualization is to compare the performance of 1157 baseball player in terms of their batting average and home runs.
-User is allowed to view the top 10 to top 30 players based on their batting average and home runs or user can just simple filter by their performance.
+This animated visualization shows the reader top 10 players of highest homeruns and highest betting average.
+The animation lets the reader see the handedness effect of achieving high homeruns or high betting average.
+Reader can explore further after the animation.

 # Design

 ## Initial (index.html)
 * Keeping a pie chart there is to let the user know the total handedness of baseball players selected.
 * It's kind of cluttered when displaying all the players.
 So adding in a filter feature there should allow the user to see the top performance player.
 * Having a bubble chart of Homerun versus Batting average allows the user to see each player's performance directly.

-## Second & Final (index1.html)
+## Second (index1.html)
 * In order to allow users to do comparison on the performance based on the handedness of the player.
 Added in handedness filtering.
 * Color of the handedness is match up on all charts.
 * Added in a histogram for Homeruns.
 * For scatter plot tooltip, players name is placed on top of other statistics.

+## Third & Final (index2.html)
+* In order to better explain the story which I am trying to convey, I decided to only include a scatter plot.
+Reason being, in a scatter plot I am able to show the relationship between homeruns and batting averages and using color for each dots to further differentiate the handedness.
+Reader can zoom into each player if they wanted more details by hovering over the dots.
+* I choose to use only three colors (Blue, Orange, Red) to distinctively differentiate the handedness.
+* I added in a reanimate button, if the reader missed the initial animation when the page loads.

 # Feedback